Flannery (film)

 Flannery is a 2019 documentary film from Long Distance Productions about American novelist Flannery O'Connor.

 The film had its world premiere in October 2019 at the opening night of the Hot Springs Documentary Film Festival, as well as additional screenings at the New Orleans Film Festival and Austin Film Festival.
+Flannery was broadcast on PBS's American Masters series in March 2021.

 Cast

 Persons appearing in the film include: